Notable People

 After office, the through-line stayed the same

-Later profiles place Adler as an operating partner at Commonweal Ventures, still working at the intersection of government, law, real estate, and public systems.
+Later profiles place Adler as an operating partner at Commonweal Ventures, still working at the intersection of government, law, property, and public systems.
 That move makes sense.

 Adler's whole career has sat near the seam where institutions either learn to work together or fail visibly.
 His later role does not erase the mayoralty.
 It confirms the central habit that ran through it.
 He is a public-systems thinker who believes that markets, governments, and civic bodies have to be made to cooperate if cities are going to remain livable.